Why it's important to backup photos

 You can learn more and signup here:

-Now many of you might know Smugmug predominantly as a website builder, photo sharing platform and a great place to sell your photos online.
+Now many of you might know Smugmug predominantly as a dedicated photography website builder, photo sharing platform and a great place to sell your photos online.
 But what you might not realise is that Smugmug also offers unlimited photo storage with all its plans.
 That is simply because as part of your plan you are allowed to upload unlimited full resolution photos, which are then resized for use on the website and galleries you build.
 However, unlike many, your full res photos are not deleted but instead are stored on Smugmug’s secure servers for as long as you have your account.

 These full size photos are available for you to download at any time, so in effect it acts as cloud storage.
 Not only that, but it also means you have access to your photos from anywhere.
 This is especially useful if you are away travelling and a client, magazine editor or anyone else purchases one of your photos and you need to supply the full res file.
 You can either download it yourself and send or, even easier, send the client a private download link.